umitkacar/biocode/README.md

 ---

-## 🎯 Sonuç
+## 🎯 Conclusion

-**BioCode** ile kodunuz artık sadece statik bir yapı değil - yaşayan, nefes alan, kendini iyileştiren bir organizma!
-Cell'ler hastalanabilir, iyileşebilir, birbirleriyle iletişim kurabilir ve tissue olarak organize bir şekilde çalışabilir.
+With **BioCode**, your code is no longer just a static structure - it's a living, breathing, self-healing organism!
+Cells can get sick, heal, communicate with each other, and work together as organized tissue.

 **"We don't write code, we grow it!"** 🌱

 ---

-## 🤝 Katkıda Bulunun
+## 🤝 Contributing

-BioCode açık kaynaklı bir projedir ve katkılarınızı bekliyoruz!
+BioCode is an open-source project and we welcome your contributions!

-1. Fork edin
+1. Fork the repository
-2. Feature branch oluşturun (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Değişikliklerinizi commit edin (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Branch'e push edin (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Pull Request açın
+5. Open a Pull Request

-## 📝 Lisans
+## 📝 License

-Bu proje MIT lisansı altında lisanslanmıştır.
-Detaylar için [LICENSE](LICENSE) dosyasına bakın.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Teşekkürler
+## 🙏 Acknowledgments

-- Biyolojik sistem mimarisi için ilham veren doğaya
+- Nature for inspiring the biological system architecture
-- Açık kaynak topluluğuna
+- The open-source community
-- Tüm katkıda bulunanlara
+- All contributors

 ---